 When researching and choosing a dog trainer, be sure to emphasise that you wish to only use force-free methods and that you do not support the use of check chains, prong collars or any methods that may cause discomfort or distress to your dog.

-Most of the trainers on the force-free trainers list offer in-home consultations which might be more suitable for you and your dog.
-In home consultations are a convenient option as each session can be tailored to your specific needs.
+Most trainers on our force-free trainers list offer in-home consultations, which might be more suitable for you and your dog.
+In-home consultations are a convenient option as each session can be tailored to your specific needs.

 Once you do start a class, if you have any doubts or feel uncomfortable with any methods being used you have the right to speak up and to leave the class at any time.